zengzzzzz/golang-trending-archive/README.md

 ## All language

+* 【2024-06-14】[fchollet / ARC-AGI](https://github.com/fchollet/ARC-AGI) - The Abstraction and Reasoning Corpus
+* 【2024-06-14】[warpdotdev / Warp](https://github.com/warpdotdev/Warp) - Warp is a modern, Rust-based terminal with AI built in so you and your team can build great software, faster.
+* 【2024-06-14】[datastrato / gravitino](https://github.com/datastrato/gravitino) - World's most powerful open data catalog for building a high-performance, geo-distributed and federated metadata lake.
+* 【2024-06-14】[goldmansachs / gs-quant](https://github.com/goldmansachs/gs-quant) - Python toolkit for quantitative finance
 * 【2024-06-13】[apple / swift-testing](https://github.com/apple/swift-testing) - A modern, expressive testing package for Swift
 * 【2024-06-12】[piku / piku](https://github.com/piku/piku) - The tiniest PaaS you've ever seen.
 Piku allows you to do git push deployments to your own servers.
 * 【2024-06-12】[aws / amazon-sagemaker-examples](https://github.com/aws/amazon-sagemaker-examples) - Example 📓 Jupyter notebooks that demonstrate how to build, train, and deploy machine learning models using 🧠 Amazon SageMaker.